xcube-dev/xcube-viewer/docs/features.md

 			<td><b>Description</b></td>
 			<td>
-				A button that changes its appearance when the feature is activated, while disabling the buttons used to navigate through a dimension.
+				A button that changes its appearance when the feature is activated, while disabling the buttons used to navigate coordinate values manually.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				When enabled, the feature iterates through the steps sequentially, displaying each step in the Viewer.
+				When enabled, the feature iterates through the coordinate values sequentially, displaying the data for each value in the Viewer.
 The speed or interval of this iterating can be configured in the 						<a href="../user_guide/settings/#player-interval"
 							rel="noopener noreferrer"